raggedkarma/godbreakersaga/src/resources.md

 ## Downloads
 These are all freely available for personal use.

-- [Circle Roster](/resources/circle-roster.pdf): To record a circle and its progress, for two players.
+- <a href="/resources/circle-roster.pdf" target="_blank">Circle Roster</a>: To record a circle and its progress, for two players.

 <hr id="trait-reference" />